According to a recent McKinsey study, 71% of consumers say they are frustrated when they have an experience that is not personalized.

 So let's plot these teams a different way, on a wheel this time.
 Let's start with marketing.
 Marketing's job is to attract prospects and turn them into trialers, then, depending on the average deal size, sales will step in to help convert them and get them onboarded.

 But, when Product Marketing lives in the middle of this wheel, we are able to align all of these different teams, and we're able to build one cohesive customer strategy that will create momentum.
-In fact, I actually believe that product marketing is the linchpin to sustainable business growth and in this article I'm going to walk you through why that is.
+Product marketing is the linchpin to sustainable business growth and in the remainder of this article, I'm going to walk you through why that is.

 Enter customer segmentation